ArthurDgl/rust-render-101/README.md

 }
 ```
 Result :

+![image](https://github.com/user-attachments/assets/2ec4adce-c821-4088-b2e3-602b2a35830e)

 (Line position can be changed by clicking, each mouse button changes a different end of the line)

-![image](https://github.com/user-attachments/assets/2ec4adce-c821-4088-b2e3-602b2a35830e)
+(Space key changes the background to a random rgb color)